SandyRodger/JS230_DOM_manipulation_and_browser_events/README.md

 - 2nd attempt 4.6.25

 1. Didn't get it
-2. I didn't get it (also some dumb typos)
+2. I didn't get it (also some dumb typos
+3. Key aspects of soluton:
+  - start by identifying all the objects we need to work with.
+These are composer, textarea, counter and button.
+2 of these we get by class, two we get with their tag-name.
+  - `let invalid = remaining < 0;` this line is deceptively simple, but useful.
+  - `textarea.classList.toggle('invalid', invalid);` this line adds or removes the class depending on whether the 2nd argument resolves to true or not.

 ### [8	Capturing and Bubbling](https://launchschool.com/lessons/0e674886/assignments/4b0e007c)